cybasoft/team-terrain/README.md

 - **Pin Status**: Tooltips and popups show lock/unlock status
 - **Permission Text**: Header shows current user's capabilities

+### Security Features

+- **No Password Required for Pinning**: Users are already authenticated, so no additional password verification is needed for pin operations
+- **Secure Logging**: Console logs that could leak sensitive user data, coordinates, or authentication information have been removed from production code
+- **Permission-Based Access**: All pin creation and movement operations are validated based on user permissions
+- **Session Management**: User sessions are securely managed with proper validation

 **Note:** The API authorization token is required for fetching user data and validating credentials.